Conan O’Brien kickstarts Oscars monologue with a dig at Karla Sofía Gascón

 Conan O’Brien kickstarts his Oscars monologue with a dig at Karla Sofía Gascón

-The Oscars 2025 is well underway, and presenter Conan O’Brien has kickstarted his monologue by making a dig at Karla Sofía Gascón.
+Oscars 2025 presenter Conan O’Brien kickstarted his monologue by making a dig at transgender Emilia Pérez star Karla Sofía Gascón.

 The 97th Academy Awards made an effort to honour Los Angeles following the devastation caused by the recent wildfires.
 A montage of films set in Los Angeles played out on screen, including Fame and Barbie, as The Wizard of Oz’s most-famed line – “There’s no place like home” – bellowed in the background.